Crime investigation following allegations relating to and including Privy Council Appeal No 70 of 19977

 note you seek access to the following information:

-I would be obliged for a record of the
+* I would be obliged for a record of the investigating Officers

-and emails (from Gibraltar) regarding PC Appeal No 70 of 1997 and
+Gibraltar) regarding PC Appeal No 70 of 1997 and allegations of

 Your request will now be considered in accordance with the Freedom of

-statutory timescale of 20 working days as defined by the Act, subject to
+the statutory timescale of 20 working days as defined by the Act,

-the information not being exempt or containing a reference to a third
+subject to the information not being exempt or containing a reference

-party.
-In some circumstances the MPS may be unable to achieve this
+to a third party.
+In some circumstances the MPS may be unable to

-deadline.
-If this is likely you will be informed and given a revised
+achieve this deadline.
+If this is likely you will be informed and

-from you.
-If you choose not to make payment then your request will remain
+receive payment from you.
+If you choose not to make payment then your

 Some requests may also require either full or partial transference to